MarkPflug/data-convert/readme.md

 # `data-convert`: a .NET AOT experiment.

-This project is a command-line tool that can convert between a few data file formats: .csv, .xlsx, .parquet.
+This project implements a command-line tool that can convert between a few data file formats: .csv, .xlsx, .parquet.
 This was created to experiment with the ahead-of-time (AOT) compilation feature in the latest versions of .NET.

 On my Windows machine, the AOT compilation produces a 3.2MB executable.
 There are couple tricks involved in producing this size.
 First, `<XmlResolverIsNetworkingEnabledByDefault>` is set to `false`, which allows trimming unused code from the .NET XML library which is used to process .xlsx files.
 This reduces the executable size from ~10MB to ~7MB.
 Second, the [PublishAotCompressed](https://github.com/MichalStrehovsky/PublishAotCompressed) package is used to apply compression to the executable.
 This reduces the 7MB to the final ~3.2MB.
 Presumably, this introduces a bit of CPU overhead to decompress the executable at runtime.
 In use I wasn't able to observe any noticable delay, but it might be measurable with benchmarking.